rkgIITBh/data-structures.github.io/HTML/treeTraversal.md

 ## Traversal of Binary Trees

 The processing of information in a tree data structure requires each node of the tree to be accessed at least once.
+A tree is accessible from its root node.
-However, a program can access the nodes only from the root of a tree.
-Since every node keeps pointer to its children, we can access  the children of a given node.
-Therefore, starting with the root we repeatedly follow chwe focus only binary tree.
+As every node stores a pointer to its children, we can access  the children of a given node.
+Therefore, starting with the root, it is possible to access all nodes by repeatedly following the children pointers from the node which has been visited.
 The three possible way of traversing a tree are:
 <ul>
   <li> Preorder traversal</li>
   <li> Postorder traversal</li>
   <li> Inorder traversal</li>
   </ul>

-We visualize the traversals recursively as follows:
+The output of a traversal procedure is a list of nodes ordered by their visit sequence.
+It is convenient to visualize the each traversals as a recursive procedure:
 <ol>
   <li> If the tree is empty then the empty sequence represents the preorder/postorder/inorder traversal list for the given tree <\li>
   <li> If the tree consists of oonly the root node then root is also the sequence of preorder/postorder/inorder traveral list of the tree.</li>